jonathan-g/hugo-finisterre/README.md

-# Finite Theme for Hugo
+# Finisterre Theme for Hugo

-The design is inspired by consequently.org, which I found through kieranhealy.org.
-It is also inspired by the acedemic theme for Hugo.
+This theme is adapted from the hugo-finite theme by Marcus Brinkmann, which was inspired by consequently.org, via kieranhealy.org, and also by the acedemic theme for Hugo.

-From consequently.org, this theme inherits the informationally dense layout.
+From consequently.org and kieranhealy.org, this theme inherits the informationally dense layout.

 From the academic theme, this theme inherits some configuration options and the social sharing buttons.

-Fresh to the mix is use of the Foundation framework from Zurb.
+The finite theme adds the Foundation framework from Zurb.

+I have added support for automatically generating publication lists similar to those at kieranhealy.org, from bibtex files (requires python and pandoc)

 Contributions welcome!